-These consolidated financial statements include the financial statements of BAS and its wholly-owned subsidiaries: BAS Facilities Management Ltd. ("BASFM"), previously BAS-Serco Ltd., Eastbourne Properties Ltd. ("EPL"), and Weir Enterprises Ltd. ("Weir").
+These consolidated financial statements include the financial statements of BAS and its wholly owned subsidiaries: BAS Facilities Management Ltd. ("BASFM"), Eastbourne Properties Ltd. ("EPL"), and Weir Enterprises Ltd. ("Weir").
 These consolidated financial statements also include the Group's interest in Otis Elevator Company (Bermuda), Ltd. ("Otis"), whereby the Group has an 80.1 percent interest.
-On June 30, 2020, the Company's wholly-owned subsidiary, Bermuda Energy Services Company Ltd. ("BESCO"), was amalgamated with BASFM.
+On June 30, 2020, the Company's wholly owned subsidiary Bermuda Energy Services Company Ltd. ("BESCO") was amalgamated with BASFM.
 All subsidiaries are registered in Bermuda.

-Following its disposal on July 27, 2020, CCS was classified as a discontinued operation in the current year ended March 31, 2021 and comparative year ended March 31, 2020 (note 15).
+Following its disposal on July 27, 2020, CCS was classified as a discontinued operation in the comparative year ended March 31, 2021 (note 15).